teamforus/research/res001-blockchain-platform-comparison/README.md

 ### Fueling the blockchain (incentive)

 #### Rootstock
+Bitcoin rewards when merge mined by bitcoin miners.
+The smart bitcoins mined through RSK would power the startup's smart contract ecosystem.
+Whoever owns / ends up owning the RTC on the sidechain can get the Bitcoin back that were locked on the Bitcoin main blockchain to create the RTC.
+So if a miner gets fees in RTC they actually own Bitcoin as soon as they unlock them again on the mainchain.
+Bitcoin miners get RTC in the rootstock sidechain that can unlock bitcoins in the main chain.

 #### Ethereum
+The fundamental unit of computation is "gas"; usually, a computational step costs 1 gas, but some operations cost higher amounts of gas because they are more computationally expensive, or increase the amount of data that must be stored as part of the state.
+There is also a fee of 5 gas for every byte in the transaction data.
+The intent of the fee system is to require an attacker to pay proportionately for every resource that they consume, including computation, bandwidth and storage; hence, any transaction that leads to the network consuming a greater amount of any of these resources must have a gas fee roughly proportional to the increment.

 #### EOS
+Separating Transaction costs from Token Value; One of the major benefits of the EOS.IO software is that the amount of bandwidth available to an application is entirely independent of any token price.
+If an application owner holds a relevant number of tokens, then the application can run indefinitely within a fixed state and bandwidth usage.
+Developers and users are unaffected from any price volatility in the token market and therefore not reliant on a price feed.
+The EOS.IO software enables block producers to naturally increase bandwidth, computation, and storage available per token independent of the token's value.

+The EOS.IO software awards block producers tokens every time they produce the block.
+The value of the tokens will impact the amount of bandwidth, storage, and computation a producer can afford to purchase; this model naturally leverages rising token values to increase network performance.

 #### NEO
+GAS is the fuel token for the realization of NEO network resource control, with a maximum total limit of 100 million.
+The NEO network charges for the operation and storage of tokens and smart contracts, thereby creating economic incentives for bookkeepers and preventing the abuse of resources.
+The minimum unit of GAS is 0.00000001

 #### NEM
+The process of creating new blocks is called harvesting.
+The harvesting account gets the fees for the transactions in the block.
+This gives the harvester an incentive to add as many transactions to the block as possible.
+Any account that has a vested balance of at least 10,000 XEM is eligible to harvest.

+NEM also has a supernode program, funded with XEM, set aside during Nemesis block.

 ### Programming language Smart Contracts